Pence visiting Wisconsin’s capital city, liberal stronghold

 Madison, home to the University of Wisconsin, has so long been the epicenter of liberals in Wisconsin that a former Republican governor in 1978 dubbed it “30 square miles surrounded by reality.”
 Democrats know they will win in Madison and usually don’t bother to campaign there, if at all, until the waning days of the race when the goal is to fire up the base.

-Pence is coming for the first time as vice president, 10 months before the election and just two weeks after President Donald Trump held a rally in Milwaukee.
+Pence is coming for the first time as vice president, 10 months before the election and just two weeks after Trump held a rally in Milwaukee.

 Trump narrowly won Wisconsin by fewer than 23,000 votes in 2016.
 He was crushed in Madison and Milwaukee, the epicenters of Democratic support in Wisconsin.
 Trump got just 15% of the vote in Madison and 18% in Milwaukee.